CarmenLiu04/The-effectiveness-of-celebrity-rumor-debunking-on-Weibo/README.md

 WeiboSpider-master:"The open-source crawler tool used, here is a GitHub link to the original author：https://github.com/nghuyong/WeiboSpider/tree/master".

-data: "dataset used to draw conclusions from three hypotheses".

 dei_calculate: "code for calculating DEI values".

 model: "the code used for model fine-tuning, and the training and test sets used".